emmericp/MoonGen/README.md

 We currently use packets with an invalid CRC and an invalid length if necessary.
 All common NICs drop such packets immediately in hardware as further processing of a corrupted packet is pointless.
 This does not affect the running software.
-[Our slides from a recent talk](https://raw.githubusercontent.com/emmericp/MoonGen/master/doc/Slides.pdf) contain a measurement which shows that this is the case.
+[Our paper](http://www.net.in.tum.de/fileadmin/bibtex/publications/papers/MoonGen_draft2.pdf) contains a measurement which shows that this is the case.

 If the DuT's NIC does not do this or if a hardware device is to be tested, then a switch can be used to remove these packets from the stream to generate 'real' space on the wire.
 The effects of the switch on the packet spacing needs to be analyzed carefully, e.g. with MoonGen's inter-arrival.lua example script.